metecan/ManGO/README.md

-# ManGo is mini endpoint for hangiliman
+# ManGo is a mini endpoint for hangiliman

 #### Packages
 - [gorilla/mux](github.com/gorilla/mux) v1.7.4